Skip to content

 Visit NordVPN

-NordVPN is better for this cause because it works in China thanks to obfuscated servers.
-Its reliability is debatable because it varies daily but in general, it’s a VPN that can be set up to be fully functional in China, Russia, the UAE, Qatar, and other censored countries and cities.
+NordVPN wins this round because it works in China, thanks to many obfuscated servers.
+Reliability varies day to day, but in general, it can be set up to stay functional in China, Russia, the UAE, Qatar, and other censored regions, which makes it a solid pick for travel.
+Kaspersky VPN has an availability issue.
+It’s not available in all countries: Iran, Saudi Arabia, Belarus, Qatar, Pakistan, and Hong Kong.

-We’ll be honest and commend Kaspersky VPN for its valiant efforts.
-It’s a good VPN overall, with a favorable price tag, above-average streaming prowess, and advanced security features for the price.
-NordVPN does everything Kaspersky can but with a jaw-dropping steroid dose.
+Kaspersky VPN snatched the pricing round, but everything else went NordVPN’s way, and most rounds weren’t even close.
+Still, credit to Kaspersky VPN for its valiant efforts.
+It’s a good VPN overall, with a favorable price tag, above-average streaming prowess, and advanced security features for the money.
+The problem is that NordVPN does everything Kaspersky can, only better.
+It has wider compatibility, more security features, faster speeds, and far more server locations.

 Try NordVPN Risk-Free Now